 Some government documents are housed in the Main Stacks, so it is important to check the catalog record to locate specific items.
 In addition to US Federal documents, the collection also contains documents from the state of Illinois and around the world.
 US Government Documents materials published prior to 1979, as well as publications from the State of Illinois, are shelved using the Dewey Decimal System.

 For more Information see the Government Information Services, Access and Collections web page.

 The Stacks Reference Collection is located on Deck 5 in the Main Stacks, just inside the entrance to the stacks on both the north and the south sides.
 The collection is building-use only.
 Titles in this collection currently experience low use but have enduring research value.
 Examples include national bibliographies and periodical indexes, the majority of which may be available online but without retrospective coverage or specific functionality (e.g. cross references) that the print copy offers.

-There is one collection shelved on one of the tables along the Northeast wall of the Reading Room, a collection of serial lists and Information Organization resources like the Library of Congress Subject Headings.
-There used to be a second collection shelved on a table along the Northeast wall of the Reading room - a collection of old copies of the UIUC phone directory.
-That collection has now been reshelved with the rest of the materials along the Reading Room walls.
-The call number for the old copies of the UIUC phone directory is C.IL6UPD.
+There is one collection shelved on one of the tables along the Northeast wall of the Reading Room, a collection of serial list s.
+Other collections formerly located on the tables have been moved.
+The Information Organization sources are now in the Socila Science, Health and Education Library on the 1st floor.
+Past UIUC phone directory are now integratedwith the rest of the materials along the Reading Room walls, call number C.IL6UPD.

-The periodicals of the Literature and Languages Library are now shelved along the South end of the Reading Room.
+The journals of the Literature and Languages Library are now shelved along the South end of the Reading Room.
 The Literature and Languages staff will be happy to answer any questions about these materials.